-During the initial COVID-19 restrictions that were set out in late March of this year, many in working from home scenarios found themselves with the bare essentials not able to return to their work place to grab a monitor or even a keyboard.
+During the initial COVID-19 restrictions that were set out in late March 2020, many in working from home scenarios found themselves with the bare essentials not able to return to their work place to grab a monitor or even a keyboard.
 As these were extra-ordinary circumstances, many ‘made do’ to the best of their ability with what they had in their home or tried desperately to order accessories online to make their workstation set-up that bit more accommodating.

-With several months gone by and the uncertainty of where this pandemic is still yet to lead us, one thing is more certain is that homeworking will have a greater uptake and will be a feature of how businesses operate into the future.
+With some time gone by and the uncertainty of where this pandemic is still yet to lead us, one thing is more certain is that homeworking will have a greater uptake and will be a feature of how businesses operate into the future.
 One Irish survey stating 83% of respondents want to be able to work from home when the crisis ends.
 Of those respondents, 42% wish to homework several times a week, while 29% would like the option several times a month.

 Like the fundamental principles of ergonomics, there is no ‘one size fits all’ approach to a successful homeworking set-up or the flexible work policy that a company may adopt.
 Some employees have established a good balance in segregating home working set-up and normal private home life.
 Others strike a balance between office and home working.
 For some, and for a wide variety of reasons, the idea of indefinite homeworking is most undesirable, and the full time return to the office environment is much anticipated.
 This may be to the unsuitability of the home to accommodate a workstation and work activity

 Whatever future equilibrium is established, home workers and companies will need to consider how the work/life boundary can be established.
 The tools and guidance for good posture and productivity must be available, such as a chair, monitors etc., however the ‘where’ these items are set-up can be equally as important.